jcunanan05/100-days-of-code/notes/state-management/redux-frontend-masters.md

   - This has helper methods like `subscribe()`, `dispatch()`, `unsubscribe()`, etc...

-- `bindActionCreators` - when want multiple action creators to dispatch.
-You'll pass an object of action creators.
+- `bindActionCreators` - combining action creators on a single object with the dispatch method.

 - `applyMiddleware` - intermediary operations done before the result is returned.
 Under the hood, middleware has done something, and passed it to the next middleware.
 Steve said it is curried on top of curried